 “There are a lot of big, U.S. companies that seem to pride themselves on being socially responsible—how they treat their employees, disposing of their products at the end of their life cycle,” Guenther said, citing Apple and Google as examples.
 “Yet those corporations seem to not pay a lot in taxes.”

 He said the team was somewhat surprised to find companies that had the highest rankings in terms of corporate social responsibility had the lowest effective tax rate.

 “We didn’t get the sense corporations were doing anything ‘bad’ or ‘cheating,’” he added.
 “There were a lot of lobbying activities.”

-The paper caught the notice of The Economist and CFO.com.
+The paper caught the notice of The Economist.

 For Guenther, research can be illuminating, but it’s teaching and mentoring students that gives his work meaning.
 It was teaching that first piqued his interest in academia and led the veteran of the United States Marine Corps on the path from a successful career as a CPA to earning his PhD.

 “It’s a way to try to make the world a better place,” he said.
 “My goal is to make it worthwhile for students to come to class.
 I’ve never taken attendance for that reason,” he added.
 “I always felt that it was my job to make the class meaningful for them, in a way that they would want to come to class and feel like they are getting some benefit from it.
 If you have students who you were able to help and they are successful, it’s really rewarding.”